mako-framework/docs/08_learn_more/00_views.md

 		</div>
 	{% endnospace %}

-All whitespace between the tags will be removed at compile time and thus it will not affect rendering times at all.
+All whitespace between the tags will be removed at compile time and it will not affect rendering times at all.

 If you want to render a dynamic block where all whitespace between tags has been removed then you'll want to add the `buffered` flag.
 This will delay the whitespace removal until the content is being rendered.